kylenessen/yt-downloader/README.md

 **macOS:**
 1. Download and unzip
 2. Drag `YT Downloader.app` to your Applications folder
-3. Right-click (or Control-click) the app → select "Open" → click "Open" in the dialog (first time only)
+3. Right-click (or Control-click) the app → select "Open" → click "Open" in the dialog

+If you see a message that the app "cannot be opened because the developer cannot be verified":
+1. Open **System Settings** → **Privacy & Security**
+2. Scroll down to the Security section—you should see a message about "YT Downloader" being blocked
+3. Click **Open Anyway**
+4. Enter your password if prompted, then click "Open" in the final dialog

+> **Why does this happen?** The app is not signed with an Apple Developer certificate.
+This is a one-time step; after allowing it once, the app will open normally.

 **Windows:**
 1. Download and unzip